MicrosoftDocs/power-automate-docs/articles/guidance/coding-guidelines/use-secure-inputs-outputs-and-triggers.md

 ### Avoid Hardcoding Sensitive Information

 1. **Dynamic Data Handling**: Avoid embedding sensitive information, such as passwords or API keys, directly in your flow.
+Power Automate gives users ability to view flow run history and deep dive into a trigger or action’s inputs and outputs information.
 Hardcoding these details can expose them to anyone with access to the flow, increasing the risk of data breaches.

 1. **Environment Variables**: Use environment variables to store sensitive information.
 This approach allows you to manage and update these values centrally without modifying the flow itself.
+You can use [environment variables for Azure Key Vault secrets](/power-apps/maker/data-platform/environmentvariables-azure-key-vault-secrets)

 ### Using Azure Key Vault

 1. **Centralized Secret Management**: Azure Key Vault is a cloud service for securely storing and accessing secrets, keys, and certificates.
 It provides a centralized solution for managing sensitive information, ensuring that your data is encrypted and access is tightly controlled.

-1. **Integration with Power Automate**: Power Automate can integrate with Azure Key Vault using the Key Vault connector.
-This allows your flows to retrieve secrets dynamically during execution, without exposing them in the flow design.
+1. **Integration with Power Automate**: Power Automate can integrate with Azure Key Vault using the [Azure Key Vault](/connectors/keyvault/) connector or by using [environment variables for Azure Key Vault secrets](/power-apps/maker/data-platform/environmentvariables-azure-key-vault-secrets).
+Using the connector or environment variables allows your flows to retrieve secrets dynamically during execution, without exposing them in the flow design.

-1. **Role-Based Access Control (RBAC)**: Access to Azure Key Vault is managed using RBAC via Entra ID, ensuring that only authorized users and applications can access the stored secrets.
+1. **Role-Based Access Control (RBAC)**: Access to Azure Key Vault is managed using RBAC via Microsoft Entra ID, ensuring that only authorized users and applications can access the stored secrets.

-### Steps to Use Azure Key Vault in Power Automate

-1. **Set Up Azure Key Vault**: Create a Key Vault in Azure and add your secrets, such as API keys or passwords.

-1. **Configure the Key Vault Connector**: In Power Automate, add the Azure Key Vault connector to your flow.
-Use the connector to retrieve secrets from the Key Vault during flow execution.

-1. **Secure Inputs and Outputs**: Enable the Secure Inputs and Outputs options in your flow actions to prevent sensitive data from being logged or exposed in the run history.

 ## Using Secure Inputs/Outputs

 The **Secure Inputs and Outputs** feature in Power Automate is designed to protect sensitive data within your flows.
-When enabled, this feature ensures that sensitive information, such as passwords and personal data, is not visible in the run history or logs.
-This is important for maintaining data privacy and security.
+When enabled, this feature ensures that sensitive information, such as passwords and personal data, isn't visible in the run history or logs and helps maintain data privacy and security.

 The key benefits of using secure inputs and outputs are: